Subscribe to

 Post Type Selectors

-Taller de Músics ESEM offers a Bachelor Degree in Music, with 240 ECTS credits, specialising in Jazz Performance, Modern/Popular Music Performance, Vocal-Songwriting Performance.
+Taller de Músics ESEM offers a Bachelor’s Degree in Music, with 240 ECTS credits, specialising in Jazz and Modern-Popular Music Performance, Vocal-Songwriting.
 This is an official qualification recognised within the European Higher Education Area (EHEA) and has the same validity as a university degree.

 • ACADEMIC PERIOD | September to June